JeffreyBull76/CI_project5/README.md

 ### Notes:
 - **Future development**: In a live environment an automated backend integration would be required both for the sending of a newsletter and the unsubscribe feature.
 I did debate adding a delete address feature but it would serve no purpose in a real world project as it would be open to abuse so its left out here.
 It could eventually be integrated in the expanded admin messaging panel that could allow the composition of newlsetters in the front end and allow updating and targetting signup list addresses though this would require significantly more testing and development than is possible here.
+  * For now it exists as is but its current shortcomings are recognised.

 <br />